 We have somewhere between 50,000 - 70,000 thoughts every day, and we often stay stuck on the ones we have thought a million times before.
 We have such a powerful capacity for a new insight every day.

 Sydney Banks used to say, "You are one thought away from happiness, one thought away from sadness.
 The secret lies in thought.”
 At any given moment we are only one thought away from a totally different experience.

 Have you ever been in the shower and suddenly had a new idea, or went to sleep feeling cranky and woke up with a fresh perspective, when nothing had changed?
 That's our mind trying to re-calibrate us and give us what we need to navigate our lives.

-A women once described her grief when she lost her husband.
-She felt like she could barely breath.
-One day when she was sitting on the couch, besides herself in grief and sorrow, when suddenly the thought went through her mind, "Oh, the side table is so dusty, I should clean it," and for a moment, she was completely taken out of her grief.
+A woman once described her grief when she lost her husband.
+She felt like she could barely breathe.
+One day when she was sitting on the couch, beside herself in grief and sorrow, when suddenly the thought went through her mind, "Oh, the side table is so dusty, I should clean it," and for a moment, she was completely taken out of her grief.
 She was shocked that she could even think such a thought during such a tragic time, but that sliver of a moment gave her insight into the temporary nature of experiences and brought her incredible hope for more emotional freedom in the future.

-As poet, William Ernest Henley said, "I am the master of my fate and the captain of my soul."
+As a poet, William Ernest Henley said, "I am the master of my fate and the captain of my soul."